lobehub/lobe-chat/README.md

 $ pnpm dev
 ```

-If you would like to learn more details, please feel free to consult our [LobeChat Development Guide](https://github.com/lobehub/lobe-chat/wiki/index)
+If you would like to learn more details, please feel free to look at our [LobeChat Development Guide](https://github.com/lobehub/lobe-chat/wiki/index)

 <div align="right">